STS-58: Mission highlights

 After several ham radio contacts around the country and work in a vacuum bag designed to ease the body's readaptation to Earth's environment, the orbiter crew made up of Commander John Blaha, Pilot Richard Searfoss and Mission specialist William McArthur oversaw a short firing of one of the orbital maneuvering system engines to drop the low end of Columbia's orbit from 278 × 263 km to increase the landing opportunities should the mission be extended for weather or a system problem that would keep the crew in orbit two extra days.

-On 27 October 1993, Pilot Rick Searfoss put Columbia through some maneuvers as part of the Orbital Acceleration Research Experiment (OARE).
+On October 27, 1993, Pilot Rick Searfoss put Columbia through some maneuvers as part of the Orbital Acceleration Research Experiment (OARE).
 The main goal of the experiment was to accurately measure the aerodynamic forces that act on the shuttle in orbit and during the early stages of entry.
 The information will be useful to scientists and engineers planning future Spacelab microgravity research flights in which experiments will need a quiet, motion-free environment to produce the best possible data.
-On 28 October 1993, after enjoying a half a day off, the astronauts aboard Columbia continued to collect scientific data on how humans and animals adapt to the absence of Earth's gravity.
+On October 28, 1993, after enjoying a half a day off, the astronauts aboard Columbia continued to collect scientific data on how humans and animals adapt to the absence of Earth's gravity.

+On October 30, Fettman and Seddon decapitated six of the 20 rats.
+This was done after pre-flight experiments determined that anasthesizing the rats would degrade their tissues and ruin the experiment.
+The rat tissues would be used after the mission to perform testing on the effects of weightlessness on them.
+The dissected rat parts were bagged and refrigerated for use in other scientific programs afterwards.
+The other rats would be examined for their reactions to two weeks of weightlessness and the effects on their physiological condition.

 Payload commander Rhea Seddon sent down a special message to her husband, Astronaut Office Chief Robert L. Gibson when she surpassed his total of 632 hours, 56 minutes in space.
 "He's still a really good guy, I still love him a lot, but I've got more hours in space than he does, so there!" she teased.
 Seddon acknowledged, however, that he has more launches and landings, having flown four times to her three.